jose-navarro/workflowmaker/README.md

 to be able to integrate their console applications with WorkFlowMaker will have to respect these restrictions.

+### WorkflowMaker at a glance ###

+#### Target ####

+WorkflowMaker is a set of visual tools whose gool is making possible the visual design of workflows integrating self-developed console applications as well as the generation of the necessary scripts to run these workflows.

+Thanks to WorkflowMaker, there is o need to write a single line of code to design and execute your own workflows.

+#### Features ####

+* Design of workflows by visually combining tasks implemented as console applications.
+* Visual connection of the inputs and outputs of said tasks.
+* Automatic generation of scripts to execute the workflows thus designed.
+* No programming knowledge required.
+* Easy to use graphical interface.

+#### Benefits ####

+* Reduce errors when manually combining tasks, either manually or by means of self-written scripts.
+* Save time.
+* Users _with no programming knowledge_ may create their own workflows.
+* Workflows are self-documented.

+#### Use cases ####

+* Research.
+* Production.
+* Education.
+* Training.
+* Any activity where self-developed console applications are implemented.

+#### Availability ####

+WorkflowMaker and the sample image processing toolkit are available for Windows 10 / 11 as well as Ubuntu 24.10-based Linux distributions.

 ## I am a developer.
 Can any console application be integrated in a WorkflowMaker workflow?

 The short answer is **no**.
 There are many console applications that cannot be